US drug control agency will move to reclassify marijuana in a historic shift, AP sources say

 The agency’s move, confirmed to the AP on Tuesday by five people familiar with the matter who spoke on the condition of anonymity to discuss the sensitive regulatory review, clears the last significant regulatory hurdle before the agency’s biggest policy change in more than 50 years can take effect.

 Once OMB signs off, the DEA will take public comment on the plan to move marijuana from its current classification as a Schedule I drug, alongside heroin and LSD.
 It moves pot to Schedule III, alongside ketamine and some anabolic steroids, following a recommendation from the federal Health and Human Services Department.
-After the public-comment period the agency would publish the final rule.
+After the public comment period and a review by an administrative judge, the agency would eventually publish the final rule.

 It comes after President Joe Biden called for a review of federal marijuana law in October 2022 and moved to pardon thousands of Americans convicted federally of simple possession of the drug.
 He has also called on governors and local leaders to take similar steps to erase marijuana convictions.